 Select to switch to live caption mode.
+The caption grid changes to a blank white text entry field.
 Allows you to caption a non-scripted, live presentation by entering dialog as it is spoken.
 When you check this option, and set the captions to Roll-Up mode, you are ready to caption a live show in real time.
-See Live Caption Data Input into CaptionMaker for more information.
+See Live Caption Mode for more information.